Chief Justice Maureen O’Connor has authorized $6 million in remote technology grants to 277 courts in 87 counties, the Supreme Court announced today.

 The Ohio Supreme Court today approved a new Model Uniform Traffic Ticket designed to collect more information for law enforcement as well as better inform the public.

 The Ohio Supreme Court today enacted a new civil form for indigent civil litigants that can be used to waive a deposit on court costs.

 As millions of Ohioans isolate to combat the spread of the coronavirus (COVID-19), a Lorain County drug court found a unique way to recognize a woman who survived the solitude of substance use disorder.

 The Ohio Board of Professional Conduct has issued an advisory opinion outlining a lawyer’s responsibilities when a prospective client admits that he or she has previously engaged in fraudulent conduct.

-The Ohio Board of Professional Conduct has set its September hearings schedule.
-All hearings take place before a three-member panel of the board and are open to the public.
+The Ohio Board of Professional Conduct has set its April hearing schedule.
+The hearing will take place before a three-member panel of the board using a remote hearing platform.

-The Ohio Board of Professional Conduct has filed eight disciplinary case reports with the Supreme Court of Ohio.
+The Ohio Board of Professional Conduct has filed five disciplinary case reports with the Ohio Supreme Court.
 Each report recommends discipline for an attorney charged with professional misconduct.